BolotZhusupekov07/electronics-final-logic-gates/README.md

 # Electronics-final-logic-gates
 ## We created logic gates simulator.
-# A members of our team: Bolot Zhusupbekov, Erlan Kerimbekov and Medina Isabek kyzy
+# A members of our team: Bolot Zhusupekov, Erlan Kerimbekov and Medina Isabek kyzy
 ## This is the one theme of electronic's lesson
 ### A logic gate is an idealized or physical device implementing a Boolean function, a logical operation performed on one or more binary inputs that produces a single binary output.
 ### In our project simulator we added not bad skins and design.